María Pérez (Spanish footballer)

-María Pérez Rabaza (/ca/; born 24 December 2001) is a Spanish professional footballer from Catalonia who plays as a defensive midfielder for Women's Super League (WSL) club London City Lionesses.
+María Pérez Rabaza (/ca/; born 24 December 2001) is a Spanish professional footballer from Catalonia who plays as a defensive midfielder for Women's Super League club London City Lionesses.
 A reserve player until 2023, she had already won the UEFA Women's Champions League and every title in Spain at least once with Barcelona, as well as the 2023 FIFA Women's World Cup with Spain.

 Early life

 María Pérez Rabaza was born on 24 December 2001 and grew up in Sant Fost de Campsentelles, in the province of Barcelona.
 A fan of FC Barcelona since childhood, her football idol was central midfielder Andrés Iniesta until women's football became more accessible to watch and she began playing as a holding midfielder, at which point she became inspired by Patricia Guijarro and Keira Walsh.
 In the 2022–23 season she played in the same Barcelona team as both Guijarro and Walsh, with both helping her grow in the position.